-Development of ABC Course Module – Seismic Connections: The goal of the proposed research is to provide a summary of the different types of seismic connection that can be achieved using ABC methods, for the benefit of future users who may not be familiar with the extensive literature on the subject.
+Development of ABC Course Module – Seismic Connections[ABC-UTC-2016-C2-UW02]: The goal of the proposed research is to provide a summary of the different types of seismic connection that can be achieved using ABC methods, for the benefit of future users who may not be familiar with the extensive literature on the subject.
 Many different connection types have been developed, so the primary effort will go into the process of categorizing them in a rational way.

-Design of CFST Components and Connections for Transportation Structures: Course Module: Over the past decade, significant research has been conducted on concrete-filled steel tubes (CFSTs) and their connections for use in regions of low to high seismicity.
+Design of CFST Components and Connections for Transportation Structures: Course Module[ABC-UTC-2016-C2-UW03]: Over the past decade, significant research has been conducted on concrete-filled steel tubes (CFSTs) and their connections for use in regions of low to high seismicity.
 CFSTs have application to the superstructure (piers) and substructure (deep foundations).
 Advantages of the system included: (i) larger strength and stiffness for a given diameter in comparison with conventional RC construction, (ii) facilitation of accelerated bridge construction, (iii) improved constructability, (iv) use of environmentally-friendly (low cement) concrete for the concrete fill, and (v) improved seismic performance through damage mitigation.
 The course module will provide an overview of the research conducted, design expressions for the CFST components and connections, nonlinear modeling techniques, system-level response to vertical and lateral demands including earthquake and tsunami loading, and design examples.

 1st-Cycle Projects (2016-grant)

-New Seismic-Resisting Connections or Concrete-Filled Tube Components In High-Speed Rail Systems: The overall goals of the proposed research are to investigate CFT and other column-to-pile connections through a literature review, select column-to-pile connections for study in consultation with the CAHSR technical team, investigate the seismic response and resilience of selected connections through FE analysis, and conduct limited structural analysis simulation and parametric study for a HSR bridge system.
+New Seismic-Resisting Connections for Concrete-Filled Tube Components In High-Speed Rail Systems[ABC-UTC-2016-C1-UW02]: The overall goals of the proposed research are to investigate CFT and other column-to-pile connections through a literature review, select column-to-pile connections for study in consultation with the CAHSR technical team, investigate the seismic response and resilience of selected connections through FE analysis, and conduct limited structural analysis simulation and parametric study for a HSR bridge system.